 I know one kid who played nearly year-round soccer from the ages of 5-9, participating at a higher level starting at age 8.
 Though he once dabbled in baseball for a few weeks at the age of 5 (with little success), he did virtually nothing with baseball until age 9, when he played his first full rec league baseball season.
 He followed with summer ball.
 At age 10, he opted to “play up” with the 11- to 12-year-old Bronco division and was chosen several weeks later for the “select” 11u team, while many older players playing for 5 years or more missed the cut.

 The point here is that a kid with above-average athleticism does not need to start playing baseball at a young age in order to play baseball at an older age.
 There are even a few advantages to delaying baseball a few years.
 A kid will automatically become more physically fit if the time spent playing baseball is instead spent on a sport such as basketball or soccer with more running.
 These sports are also less expensive, simpler to learn, and more consistently engaging for young players during games.
-They also can’t injure your throwing arm.
+They also won’t cause wear and tear on the throwing arm, which can lead to future elbow or shoulder injuries.
 Some skills such as catching pop flies are hard to learn at age 7, but easy at age 11, due to normal physical development.
 As an extra bonus, a player starting at age 9 or later will be starting with a clean slate with no bad habits developed earlier.

 Some kids such as my son insist that baseball is what they love most and that’s what they want to play as soon as they turn 5.
 Fine.
 Playing baseball is far better than staring at screens.
 Just understand what you’re getting into . . .